jph98/scripts/c-snippets.md

 As well as including headers are the top of your C program, with GCC you can include the headers:

     gcc -include stdio.h

+Headers can be used to share functions.
+You can also share variables across files using:

+    extern int passcode;

 Here documents
 --------------